-You can add an extra leaseholder to or remove an existing leaseholder from the lease if all existing leaseholders agree.
-You will need to let us know of this change, and there will be legal costs involved, as you'll need to appoint a solicitor to deal with the transfer (assignment) of the lease for you.
-There may also be an administration fee payable to us.
+There will be legal costs involved in doing this as you'll need to appoint a solicitor to deal with the transfer of the lease for you, and there will be an administration fee payable to us.
 If you would like more information about this, please contact us.